wsrn829/MovieMatrix/README.md

          - componentDidUpdate(): This method is called after the component's changes have been applied to the DOM.
 It is used to perform any cleanup tasks or side effects that are needed after the component has been updated.
      3) Unmounting: This phase occurs when the component is removed from the DOM.
 The following lifecycle method is called in this phase:
          - componentWillUnmount(): This method is called before the component is removed from the DOM.
 It is used to perform any cleanup tasks, such as unsubscribing from event listeners or canceling timers.
    - React's lifecycle methods were primarily associated with class components.
    - However, with the introduction of React Hooks in React 16.8, functional components can now also have lifecycle behavior.
-   - The useEffect() hook is similar to the:
+   - The useEffect() hook is similar to the following lifecycle methods in class components:
    - 1) componentDidMount(),
    - 2) componentDidUpdate(),
    - 3) and componentWillUnmount()
-   - lifecycle methods in class components.
-It allows you to perform side effects after the component has been rendered to the DOM, and it can also clean up those side effects when the component is unmounted.
+   - It allows you to perform side effects after the component has been rendered to the DOM, and it can also clean up those side effects when the component is unmounted.
    - It's important to note that while React Hooks provide a way to achieve lifecycle behavior in functional components, they are not a direct replacement for class components.
-There are some differences in how hooks work compared to class components, and it's important to understand these differences when using hooks in your code.
+   - There are some differences in how hooks work compared to class components, and it's important to understand these differences when using hooks in your code.

 7. What is Redux?
-   - Redux is a predictable state container for JavaScript applications, which helps manage the application's state in a consistent and predictable way.
+   - A predictable state container for JavaScript applications, which helps manage the application's state in a consistent and predictable way.
-   - Redux is often used in large-scale applications where the state needs to be shared across multiple components and managed in a centralized location.
+   - Often used in large-scale applications where the state needs to be shared across multiple components and managed in a centralized location.
    - Some key concepts:
       - Store:
          - A JavaScript object that holds the application's state.
-         - It is the single source of truth for the entire application.
+         - The single source of truth for the entire application.
          - The state in the store is read-only, and the only way to change it is by dispatching actions.
       - Actions:
-         - Actions are plain JavaScript objects that describe what happened in the application.
+         - Plain JavaScript objects that describe what happened in the application.
-         - They are the only way to send data to the store.
+         - The only way to send data to the store.
-         - An action typically has a type property that describes the type of action being performed, and it can also have additional data (payload) that is needed to update the state.
+         - Typically has a type property that describes the type of action being performed, and it can also have additional data (payload) that is needed to update the state.
       - Reducers:
-         - Reducers are pure functions that take the current state and an action as arguments and return the new state.
+         - Pure functions that take the current state and an action as arguments and return the new state.
-         - They specify how the state should change in response to an action.
+         - Specify how the state should change in response to an action.
 Reducers are responsible for updating the state in the store.
       - Dispatch:
-         - Dispatch is a method provided by the store that is used to send actions to the store.
+         - A method provided by the store that is used to send actions to the store.
          - When an action is dispatched, the store passes the action to the reducers, which update the state accordingly.
       - Selectors:
-         - Selectors are functions that are used to extract specific pieces of data from the state.
+         - Functions that are used to extract specific pieces of data from the state.
-         - They provide a way to access the state in a more structured and organized way.
+         - Provide a way to access the state in a more structured and organized way.
       - Middleware:
-         - Middleware is a function that sits between the dispatching of an action and the moment it reaches the reducer.
+         - A function that sits between the dispatching of an action and the moment it reaches the reducer.
-         - It can be used to perform tasks such as logging, asynchronous actions, or other side effects.
+         - it can be used to perform tasks such as logging, asynchronous actions, or other side effects.
    - Redux follows a unidirectional data flow pattern, where actions are dispatched to the store, which then updates the state using reducers.
 The updated state is then passed to the components, which re-render based on the new state.
    - Redux is often used in conjunction with React, where the state in the Redux store is connected to React components using the connect() function provided by the react-redux library.
 This allows components to access the state in the store and re-render when the state changes.
    - Overall, Redux provides a powerful and flexible way to manage the state in JavaScript applications, making it easier to reason about and maintain the application's state.